Skip to main content

 mux := http.NewServeMux()

-sp, _ := structpages.Mount(mux, &pages{}, "/", "App")
+sp, err := structpages.Mount(mux, &pages{}, "/", "App")

 for _, item := range menu {

-t.Errorf("Invalid menu item %s: %v", item.Label, err)
+t.Errorf("invalid menu item %s: %v", item.Label, err)

 }